Applications¶

 - You can deploy as many instances as you want

-- You can also deploy instances of the same applications across different kubernetes clusters
+- You can deploy instances of the same app across different Kubernetes clusters, including self-hosted K3S clusters on different servers

 - One stack per application